 Permanent Treatments

-Although at-home tricks are helpful in the prevention of bed bugs and for killing adult bugs, there are no fool-proof at-home prevention tricks to ensure all eggs and nymphs are eradicated.
+Although at-home tricks are helpful in the prevention of bed bugs and for killing adult bugs, there are no fool-proof at-home prevention tricks to ensure all eggs and nymphs are eradicated throughout the home.
 The best way to ensure a complete infestation clearing is to employ a professional pest control company.
 They are experienced in the field and know exactly what hiding places to look for, what behavior to look for, and how to permanently eliminate the pests.
-Usually, pest control companies will disperse a low-toxic chemical that kills all eggs, nymphs, and adults, but every situation is different.
+Usually, pest control companies will disperse products that kills and control eggs, nymphs, and adults, but every situation is different.
 It could be as simple as a phone call to get your bed bugs under control.

 Conclusion